MangoD33/discord-player-youtube/README.md

 2. Or as an environment variable in your process manager (PM2, Docker, systemd, etc.).

-Notes and tips:
+#### Notes and tips:

-- Use a dedicated YouTube account if possible.
+- Use a throwaway YouTube account.
 Do not share personal cookies.
 - If you rotate or remove the cookie, restart your bot process to pick up changes.

 ## License